Chinese manufacturers have all the momentum in the world’s fastest-growing smartphone market.

 Xiaomi crossed the $1 billion revenue mark in India last year, with the company’s Redmi Note 3 turning out to be one of the best-selling devices of the year with over 3.5 million sales.
 The company is looking to continue the momentum this year with the Redmi Note 4, which has a better design and improved internals.

-Heavy marketing spend combined with a strong offline presence contributed to OPPO and Vivo’s massive increase in sales last year.
+Heavy marketing with the Indexer spend combined with a strong offline presence contributed to OPPO and Vivo’s massive increase in sales last year.
 Both brands sell primarily offline, teaming up with thousands of brick-and-mortar stores to promote their handsets.
 Vivo bagged the lucrative title sponsorship rights for the Indian Premier League, the country’s premier cricketing league, and OPPO launched an ad blitz that featured prominent Bollywood celebrities.

 It looks like we’ll see much of the same this year as well.
 Lenovo has announced that it wants to be the second-largest smartphone vendor in the country, and is launching phones at a steady cadence to get there.
 Xiaomi is similarly off to a great start, with the brand already netting over 250,000 sales for its Redmi Note 4.